 Occupational Therapy Resources

 Occupational Therapists are trained in both physical and psychological interventions.
-Occupational therapy's history is rooted in mental health treatment and are viewed as a core member of mental health teams.
-This combination of training and therapeutic focus makes Occupational Therapists ideal medical professionals for the treatment of those with FND and their co-morbid symptoms.
+Occupational therapy's history is rooted in mental health treatment.
+This combination of training and therapeutic focus makes Occupational Therapists ideal medical professionals for the treatment of those with FND, chronic pain and their co-morbid symptoms.
 Occupational therapy utilization varies country to country, so access may vary depending on where you are located.

 person holding blue ceramic mug and white magazine